Learning in online and blended education

 When designing online or blended education, just as with designing face-to-face education, starts with setting learning objectives, choosing learning activities, and designing the assessment methods.
 You can use the step-by-step guide to course design to aid you in this.

 Online learning environments and tools offer many opportunities for activating learning.
-Students can actively engage with the content, they can collaborate with one another, and as an instructor you can talk to students.
-In a blended design, knowledge acquistiiton usually takes place online.
+Students can actively engage with the content, they can collaborate with one another, and as a teacher you can interact with students online.
+In a blended design, knowledge acquisition usually takes place online.
 Collaboration and application take place in a face-to-face setting.

 Activating activities will help students process the information on a deeper level and provide opportunities to practice.
 Think about making your reading materials or videos more interactive by adding questions or discussion topics, giving students assignments (possibly what you would do face-to-face), and/or let students test themselves.

 In the online learning environment ULearning, content can be presented in an activating manner.
 You can find information about developing interactive content, like interactive video’s (in H5P) and questionnaires in the ULearning course development manual.
-Use this link to enroll yourself in the manual .
+For more information and support on designing and developing education in ULearning, use the ULearning Course development manual.

 Activating knowledge clips

-Instead of (live) lectures, it is recommended to record knowledge clips.
+To support or replace recordings of lectures, you can use knowledge clips.
 This fits with the short online attention span and gives students the opportunity to learn at their own time and pace.
 Knowledge clips are videos in which the information is divided into logical parts within a limited amount of time (max. between 5 and 15 minutes, depending on the topic).
-You can use existing materials or record your own clip using a laptop (with screencasting for instance), PowerPoint or MS Teams.

 An e-module is a digital learning unit in which interactive elements (such as formative questions) and media (such as pictures or a movie) are included.
 An e-module can be embedded within a course on ULearning or in Blackboard.